GEEGABYTE1/GEEGABYTE1/README.md

 Favourite Quote 🌁
  - "An equation means nothing to me unless it expresses a thought of God" - Srinavasa Ramanujan

+2021 Goal(s) 🎯
+ - Commit more of my time on coding
+ - Making new friends!